-Despite my best efforts with sunblock and my family, it seems like every summer we usually end up with at least a minor sunburn or two.
-We used to slather on the green jelly like aloe gel to help relieve the dry, tight, itchy, and painful aftermath of too much sun.
-I always assumed that was a nice, natural way to sooth sunburns.
+Despite my best efforts with sunblock, it seems like every summer we usually end up with at least a minor sunburn or two.
+We used to slather on the green jelly-like aloe gel to help relieve the dry, tight, itchy, and painful aftermath of too much sun.
+I always assumed that was a nice, natural way to soothe sunburns.
 But have you ever read the ingredients list on many of these gels?

 Triethanolamine, commonly used as an emulsifier in aloe gels, can cause irritation and allergic reactions.
 It has also been found that it could be toxic with prolonged use.
 In clinical trials, triethanolamine was associated with increased levels of several types of cancer in lab animals.